 Second, you have the intensity and passion of a live entertainment experience.

 I’ve heard about the eSports championships and they have cheering sections and engagement that can rival a major college football game.

-I never really thought about the gambling aspect, but having skin in the game makes things much more real.
+I never really thought about the gambling aspect, (nor, did I, seem to have known that NFL Betting Sites and likes were fun, and could be used to make some extra bucks) but having skin in the game makes things much more real.

 Combined, you can start to see the appeal of eSports…it isn’t a one or nothing thing, but an all of the above thing.